Plugins

 Author

-Section titled “Author”openclaw plugins init stock-quotes --name "Stock Quotes"cd stock-quotesnpm run plugin:buildnpm run plugin:validateplugins init creates a minimal TypeScript tool plugin that uses
+Section titled “Author”openclaw plugins init stock-quotes --name "Stock Quotes"cd stock-quotesnpm run plugin:buildnpm run plugin:validateplugins init creates a minimal TypeScript tool plugin by default.
+The first

-defineToolPlugin. plugins build imports that entry, reads its static tool
+plugins build imports the built entry, reads its static tool metadata, writes

 The scaffold writes TypeScript source but generates metadata from the built